^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Erosion of the stomach and duodenum: types of erosion
+Erosions of the stomach and 12-rectum - Types of erosions

 Medical expert of the article